Minerals – Petrified Worlds

 A lion-like, imaginary figure seems to emerge from volcanic ash, sand, and stone on a Balinese shore – a silent guardian beneath the shadow of Mount Gunung Agung.

-KEEPER OF GUNUNG AGUNG – Bali, Indonesia, 2021
+KEEPER OF GUNUNG AGUNG – Amlapura, Bali, Indonesia, 2021

 A lion is greeting me.